J-Meira/marvel-heroes/README.md

 [Click here](https://m-heroes.jm.app.br) to access the demo published on AWS server.

 I based the application on the Material Designer system, leveraging my expertise as a senior front-end developer focusing on React with TypeScript.
-To streamline the development process, I utilized my own developer theme called Mui Theme, which aligns with Mui Core V5.
+To streamline the development import.meta, I utilized my own developer theme called Mui Theme, which aligns with Mui Core V5.
 This theme serves as a centralized resource for setting up and defining components, allowing me to efficiently manage and maintain multiple projects in a single place.
 If you'd like to explore the Mui Theme, you can find it at [Mui Theme](https://mui-theme.jm.app.br).
 This approach not only enhances consistency across projects but also simplifies maintenance, making it easier to update and customize the components as needed.

 To handle local state management, I employed the widely used and well-known 'useState' hook from React.
 This hook provides a simple and intuitive way to manage state within individual components.
 By utilizing 'useState', I was able to easily track and update the state, resulting in a clean and maintainable codebase.

 In order to effectively handle global state management, I showcased my versatility by utilizing both the context API from React and Redux.
 I implemented these two frameworks in separate routes within the project, namely '/context' and '/redux'.
 This approach demonstrates my ability to work with different frameworks and adapt to various project requirements.
 By leveraging the context API, I was able to manage state at a higher level and share data between multiple components.
 On the other hand, utilizing Redux allowed me to establish a robust and scalable global state management system, leveraging its powerful features such as middleware and time-travel debugging.
 This combination of utilizing both the context API and Redux showcases my proficiency in selecting the most suitable tools based on project needs and requirements.

 Personally, I have a preference for using Redux due to its extensive ecosystem and well-established patterns for managing complex state.
 While I have previously utilized Redux in my projects, this particular application marks my first time using it in conjunction with TypeScript.
 By incorporating TypeScript into the Redux workflow, I was able to leverage its static typing and enhanced developer experience, ensuring more robust and error-free code.
-This experience further exemplifies my adaptability and willingness to explore new technologies and integrate them seamlessly into my development process.
+This experience further exemplifies my adaptability and willingness to explore new technologies and integrate them seamlessly into my development import.meta.

 ## Requirements